 When you are using a child theme a line is added to the theme footer to maintain a credit for the Scouting Challenge theme (you can see that at the bottom of this page).

 This site is using the Scouting Challenge Plus child theme.
 The stylesheet has been tweaked to rename it as the Scouting Challenge Documentation theme and add some minor CSS tweaks, mainly to handle tables inherited from a previous static HTML site.
-A 'favicon' has been uploaded into the theme where it is automatically detected by the parent theme and used instead of the default fleur-de-lis.
+A 'favicon' has been uploaded into the theme where it is automatically detected by the parent theme and used instead of the default TSA logo.
+A shortcode has been added to display the WordPress version in use.
 That is it.
 Everything else you see exploits the existing capabilities of the parent Scouting Challenge theme.
-For example the logo, which replaces the default TSA 'swish' logo, uses the capability in 4.0.3 to use an image that has been uploaded to the Media Library.
+For example the logo, which replaces the default TSA logo, uses the capability to use an image that has been uploaded to the Media Library.